TrueBubo/Graphle/thesis/chapters/analysis/use-cases/add-a-relationship/add-a-relationship.typ

 - c) The user wants to connect two files with their relationship

 * Flow *
-1. The user opens a file browser
-2. The user searches for a file
+1. The user searches for a file
-3. The user selects the operation "Add relationship"
+2. The user selects the operation "Add relationship"
-4. The system displays the menu where the user can enter info about the relationship
+3. The system displays the menu where the user can enter info about the relationship
-5. The user enters the information and submits it
+4. The user enters the information and submits it

 * Alternative flow *
+- 1a) The user issues a DSL command

-5a) The user cancels the operation
+- 4b) The user cancels the operation

 * Postconditions *
 - a) The system remembers the new relationship between two entities